Set-theoretic Yang-Baxter cohomology of cyclic biquandles: Introduction

 The Yang-Baxter equation \cite{Bax, CYan} first appeared in the study of theoretical physics, and is closely related to various fields: quantum field theory, the theory of quantum groups, and recently quantum information science.
 See \cite{Dri, Fro, Kas, KL, Tur} for further details.
 The Jones polynomial \cite{Jon1} and the HOMFLY-PT polynomial \cite{FYHLMO, PT} were introduced as invariants for oriented links.
 Since it is known that they can be obtained using certain families of solutions of the Yang-Baxter equation \cite{Jon2, Tur}, the Yang-Baxter equation plays an important role in the study of low-dimensional topology and knot theory.

 A homology theory of set-theoretic Yang-Baxter operators was established by J. S. Carter, M. Elhamdadi, and M. Saito \cite{CES}.
-Later, it was generalized for pre-Yang-Baxter operators independently by V. Lebbed \cite{Leb} and J. H. Przytycki\cite{Prz}.
+Later, it was generalized for pre-Yang-Baxter operators independently by V. Lebed \cite{Leb} and J. H. Przytycki\cite{Prz}.
 Biquandles \cite{KR}, a generalization of quandles, are special cases of set-theoretic Yang-Baxter operators.
 Since it is known that their cocycles can be used to define invariants of (virtual) knots and links as a state-sum formulation, called \emph{Yang-Baxter cocycle invariants} \cite{CES}, the homology theory has been modified in various ways to define invariants of knotted objects such as knotted surfaces \cite{KKKL, NR} and handlebody-links \cite{IIKKMO}.
 Moreover, one can build homotopical link invariants by using geometric realizations of those homology theories.
 See \cite{IT, WY} for details.
 The homology of special families of set-theoretic Yang-Baxter operators, known as racks and quandles, has been extensively studied, see \cite{EG, GV, LN, NP, Nos, PY1, PY2, SYan}, but other than for racks and quandles little is known.
 Therefore, it is important for the study of invariants of knotted objects to determine set-theoretic Yang-Baxter (co)homology groups of biquandles and find explicit formulae of their cocycles.

 In this article, we explore the computation of cohomology groups of set-theoretic Yang-Baxter operators, focusing on biquandles.
 We determine the free parts completely and estimate the torsion parts of the integral set-theoretic Yang-Baxter cohomology groups of finite cyclic biquandles.
-Further, explicit formulae of cocycles that form a basis for the free part are given.
 This partially proves the following conjecture:

 \begin{conjecture} \cite{PVY} For the cyclic biquandle $C_{m}$ of order $m,$\\

 \end{conjecture}